 It is important that all children get enough calcium, a mineral that is essential for building strong bones, teeth and other parts of our skeleton.
 Without enough calcium during childhood and early adulthood, children will not grow well, and their bones may end up being thin and weak later in life (osteoporosis), which means a higher risk of fractures (breaks) in the bone.

 It is recommended that children 9 to 18 years of age get at least 1,300 milligrams of calcium each day.
 Some of the best sources for calcium are dairy products.
-However, calcium is also naturally found in many nondairy foods or added to other foods, such as some brands of juice, cereal and bread.
+However, calcium is also naturally found in many nondairy foods or added to other foods, such as some brands of juice, cereal, bread, vegetables, soy foods, beans and canned fish.
 In addition, there are many other dairy products besides milk that are high in calcium.
 Yogurt, for example, is an excellent source of calcium and can be eaten by most people who cannot handle drinking milk (are lactose-intolerant).

 With careful planning, most school-aged children easily can get enough calcium in their usual daily diets, even if they do not drink milk.
 However, if you feel it is not possible to get enough calcium in his regular diet, consider giving your child calcium supplements, but discuss this first with his pediatrician.
 Calcium carbonate and calcium citrate are the most common types of calcium supplements; another type, tribasic calcium phosphate, is also available.
 Actually, many common antacids also contain calcium.
 Avoid any calcium supplements that come from bone meal, oyster shell or dolomite, because these may contain toxic ingredients such as lead.
 For the maximum absorption of calcium, he should take calcium supplements in between meals, not take more than 500 milligrams at any one time, and not take any iron supplements at the same time.

 When should I start talking to my child about puberty?